NkMary/egwu/README.md

 "Egwu" means game in Igbo.
 The Egwu project is a word game where the user has to guess the correct Nigerian state after its letters have been jumbled.

-This game was created largely to teach my daughter about her history, but it could also be used by teachers or parents to help students learn about the states in Nigeria and interesting facts in a fun way.
+The primary purpose of this game was to teach my daughter about her history, but teachers and parents could also use it to engage students in a fun way while teaching them about the states of Nigeria and other interesting facts.
 This journey led me to study the history of Nigerian states and uncover some interesting facts.

 # How to Play